-You are encouraged to work together to solve problems on the homework (NOT QUIZZES OR EXAMS).
+You are encouraged to work together to solve problems on the homework (NOT EXAMS).
 However, you must also follow the basic guidelines of academic ethics.

 Please see the bullets below for some basic guidance on this, as well as for some positive ways you can adhere to these guidelines.

-- Written solutions to problems must be your own work, and not copied from anybody else.
+• Written solutions to problems must be your own work, and not copied from anybody else.
 While you are encouraged to collaborated to solve problems and learn from one another, copying each others' work WILL NOT BE TOLERATED.
-Any evidence of such behavior will result in proceedings in accord with the University Honor Code. - Numerical answers must be arrived at by your own work.
+This includes copying solutions from a solution manual, the internet or any other such resource.
+Any evidence of such behavior will result in proceedings in accord with the University Honor Code.

+- Numerical answers must be arrived at by your own work.
 If evidence is obtained that suggests students in the class are sharing answers, steps will be taken in accord with the University Honor Code.
-Sharing of answers and failure to pursue your own solution, even based off collaboration on a problem, WILL NOT BE TOLERATED.

-If you work together, please follow these simple guidelines to acknowledge your positive collaboration with your peers:

-- Write the names of your collaborators at the top of your submitted work.
-Acknowledging collaboration is like citing sources in a research paper; it gives credit to those who help you and whom you help, while asserting that the work submitted it still a product of your effort. - If you have arrived a solution as a group, separate from one another and each work the problem independently to see that each member of the group can follow the approach and agrees that this is the correct solution.
+Sharing of answers and failure to pursue your own solution, even based of collaboration on a problem, WILL NOT BE TOLERATED.
+If you work together, please follow these simple guidelines to acknowledge your positive collaboration with your peers. - Write the names of your collaborators at the top of your submitted work.
+Acknowledging collaboration is like citing sources in a research paper; it gives credit to those who help you and whom you help, while asserting that the work submitted it still a product of your effort. - Work out the problems independently.
+If you have arrived a solution as a group, separate from one another and each work the problem independently to see that each member of the group can follow the approach and agrees that this is the correct solution.
 This will also result in independent write-ups of the solution to a given problem.